How Remote Psych works

-The first point of reference is usually your GP who will refer you to Remote Psych for counselling.
-You are most welcome to refer yourself and speak to us directly.
-If seeking the Better Access Telehealth Initiative (Medicare) rebate the next step would be to see your GP about acquiring a Mental Health Care Plan.
+The first point of reference is often your GP who will refer you to Remote Psych for counselling.
+You are also most welcome to refer yourself and speak to us directly.
+If seeking the Better Access Telehealth Initiative (Medicare) you do require a Mental Health Care Plan from your GP.

-You will be contacted shortly after the referral is received by a member of our team to set up an intake appointment.
+You will be contacted shortly after the referral is received by a member of our team (or at the time of you making direct contact) to set up an intake appointment.
 This intake ‘contact’ is to answer questions that you will likely have and for us to get some additional information about you and to provide you with information.
-The intake contact is at no cost to you and takes around 15 minutes.
+The intake contact is at no cost to you and takes around 10-15 minutes.
 During this time if you are wishing to engage with the service we will ensure you have a suitable device to be videoconferencing with and assist you (if necessary) to download the Zoom app that will be used for sessions.
 At this time (or before the first counselling session) we will do a test run with Zoom to ensure that you are comfortable with the process (and that it works in your location!)

 First and subsequent appointments

 Your first appointment with your psychologist is usually about getting to know you and what it is that you are seeking help with.
 It is usual for the first 2-3 appointments to be weekly with others then spaced 1-3 weeks apart depending on your need (as decided between you and your clinician).